Truths Christians must Embrace to Prevent More Moral Failure in the Church-

 Christians who don’t grow tend to think 1st Corinthians 15:33 is a warning intended only for teenagers.
 Truth-be-told bad company corrupts good character no matter our age or position in life.
 Everyone should know someone who knows Jesus.
 Therefore, there is nothing wrong with being on friendly terms with unsaved people with questionable character or Christians who need to grow.
 However, our closest friends should be Christians who hold us accountable and propel us towards spiritual maturity (Proverbs 27:17).

-We refuse to deal with our weakness-
+We refuse to deal with our weak spots-

 I am a huge believer in identifying our strengths and then finding ways to maximize them for the Kingdom (Romans 12:6).
 That being said, our flaws should never be overlooked, minimized or treated as trivial aspects of our character.
 People who ignore their weakness or pretend they don’t have any are inevitably devastated by them.
 The tendency to misrepresent facts, manipulate others, indulge the flesh, act out in rage or embrace laziness will halt spiritual growth and sometimes even undo a lifetime of good works.